-Florin is currently working as a technician under the direction of Dra Mayra Osorio.
-He started work at the Institute of Astrophysics in Andalusia (CSIC) in 2020, and beforehand studied an engineering degree in Telecomunication Systems at the University of Málaga, Spain.
-Then going on to achieve his Master in Physics and Mathematics at the University of Granada, Spain.
+Florin is working on his PhD thesis focused on the study of circumstellar disks and planet formation under the direction of Dr. Mayra Osorio.
+He started working at the Instituto de Astrofísica de Andalucía (CSIC) in 2020 as a technician, and before he studied an engineering degree in Telecommunication Systems at the University of Málaga, Spain.
+He then completed a Master’s degree in Physics and Mathematics at the University of Granada, Spain.

 Ana Karla is currently working as a associate researcher at UK ALMA Regional Center, Jodrell Bank Centre for Astrophysics, The University of Manchester.
 She has finished her PhD at University of Granada and the Institute of Astrophysics in Andalusia (CSIC) in 2021 under the direccion of Dr Guillem Anglada.

 – Ana Karla Diaz-Rodriguez, PhD Thesis (10 February 2021): “Disks and Jets in the Formation of Multiple Stellar Systems”.
 Advisor: Guillem Anglada

 – Enrique Macías Quevedo, PhD Thesis (28 October 2016): “From circumstellar disks to planetary systems: Observations and Modelling of Protoplanetary Disks”.
 Advisors: Guillem Anglada and Mayra Osorio

 – Alba Aller Egea, PhD Thesis (27 October 2015): “Search for planetary nebulae around hot subdwarf stars.
 Analysis and characterization of these peculiar systems.”
 Advisors: Luis F. Miranda, Enrique Solano, Ana M. Ulla

 – Mónica W. Blanco Cárdenas, PhD Thesis (24 January 2014): “Nuevos métodos observacionales de estrellas post-AGB y nebulosas planetarias”.
 Advisors: Martín A. Guerrero and Luis F. Miranda

 – David Enrique Rodríguez Granados, Master Thesis (8 November 2021): “Variabilidad de la Nebulosa Planetaria M3-27”.
 Advisors: Luis F. Miranda and Lorenzo Olguín

 – Florin Alexandru Placinta, Master Thesis (21 September 2021): “Catálogo HOPS sobre discos y jets asociados a estrellas muy jóvenes en Orión”.
-Advisor: Mayra Osorio, Mentor: Guillermo Blázquez-Calero.
+Advisor: Mayra Osorio, Mentor: Guillermo Blázquez-Calero

 – José Francisco López Herrera, Master Thesis (6 July 2021): “Nebulosas planetarias alrededor de estrellas centrales tipo PG1159: propiedades y características”.
 Advisor: Luis F. Miranda

 – Juan Jesús Díaz López, Master Thesis (17 September 2020): “Propiedades y estructura de la región central de la nebulosa planetaria IRAS18061-2505”.
 Advisor: Luis F. Miranda

 – Neus Blanco Priu, Master Thesis (27 January 2017): “Búsqueda de nuevas estructuras en nebulosas planetarias en el rango infrarrojo”.
 Advisors: Alba Aller and Luis F. Miranda

 – José Ignacio Añez López, Master Thesis (17 September 2015): “Modelización del espectro e imagen en radio de objetos muy jóvenes”: Advisor: Mayra Osorio

 – Enrique Macías Quevedo, Master Thesis (July 2013): “Modelización del espectro de estrellas jóvenes de luminosidad intermedia en la región de OMC-2”.
 Advisors: Mayra Osorio and Guillem Anglada

 – Javier Pérez Cáceres, Master Thesis (12 September 2012) : “Estudio del espectro del material circunestelar en la estrella Water Fountain IRAS 19134+2131”.
 Advisors: Mayra Osorio and Maria Carolina Duran-Rojas

 – Alba Aller Egea, Master Tesis (13 Julio 2011): “Estudio sistemático de la población de estrellas subenanas calientes como objetos centrales de nebulosas planetarias”.
 Advisors: Luis F. Miranda and Ana M. Ulla

 – Juan Manuel Mayén Gijón, Master Thesis (December 2009): “Estudio en alta resolución angular del núcleo molecular caliente en la región de G31.41+0.31”.
 Advisor: Guillem Anglada

 – Mónica W. Blanco Cárdenas, Master Thesis (17 December 2009): “Estudio de las condiciones físicas y abundancias químicas de la nebulosa planetaria NGC3242”.
 Advisors: Martín A. Guerrero and Luis F. Miranda

 Maria Carolina Duran Rojas